Coronavirus and the Environment

 Coronavirus challenges zero-waste living.

-Living in quarantine has certainly caused zero-wasters to sacrifice some of their values — for example, many zero-wasters have had to purchase more products packaged in plastic than they normally would, as well as single-use PPE.
-Right now, staying safe during the pandemic is more important than preventing some trash from going to the landfill, and there are so many lessons we can learn in terms of low-impact living during the quarantines.
+Living in COVID-19 quarantine certainly caused zero-wasters to sacrifice some of their values — for example, many zero-wasters have had to purchase more products packaged in plastic than they normally would, as well as single-use PPE.
+Staying safe during the pandemic is certainly more important than preventing some trash from going to the landfill, and there are so many lessons we can learn in terms of low-impact living during the quarantines.

 COVID-19’s impacts on the climate are not permanent.